MathieuTuli/jarvis.nvim/README.md

 1. Improve prompt history formatting (format the context/prompt/response shit based on models? xml? json? md?)
 1. Cache cleanup
 1. Look at the [link](https://github.com/MunifTanjim/nui.nvim/wiki/nui.layout) for how to unmount and clean everything
+1. Make prompt style persistent
+1. Debug that issue where a chat file gets created in the cwd
 1. ~~copy/paste/confirm response~~

 ### Credits